What`s On At Horsham Museum and Art Gallery

 An eclectic selection of the many types of clothing worn below the waist, taking in underwear, footwear and most layers in between.

 • Colourful Places - the Multi-Coloured District by Sarah Duffield

 One of the highlights of the year will be the beautiful exhibition by Sarah Duffield whose paintings have captured in her unique way, the colour, vibrancy and picturesque scenery of Horsham District.
 Showcasing in public for the first time will be the four specially commissioned views of the District along with paintings and prints for sale.

-28th September until the 14th December
+Until the 14th December

 Click here to see what else is on this week.